edwardhorsey/testing-toolbox/README.md

 tested using enzyme.

 # vanilla-js
-jest --coverage in 'scripts' creates a report that shows you what % of functions in the file you are testing have been testes.
-A 'coverage' file should be made in your root directory that has a .html file in, open this with live server and you can see a better UI version of what is shown in the console.
+jest --coverage in 'scripts' creates a report that shows you what % of functions in the file you are testing have been tested.
+When you run th tests, a 'coverage' file should be made in your root directory that has a .html file in, open this with live server and you can see a nicer version of what is shown in the console.